jruels/modern-automation/labs/error-handling/error_handling_intro.md

-Create a template with the following to restore the service:
+Create a job template with the following to restore the service:

 * Name: **service_up-[your initials]**
 * Inventory: **First Inventory-[your initials]**